nachivpn/k/README.md

       + `IML/`
         - `Base.agda`: Clouston's evaluation function for types, contexts, variables and weakenings (common to &lambda;<sub>IK</sub> and &lambda;<sub>IS4</sub>)
 	- `Properties.agda`: Soundness of Clouston's categorical semantics of variables and weakenings
-      + TODO_ARTIFACT: Add evaluation and soundness for &lambda;<sub>IK</sub>, even though we don't actually use it for constructing and proving complete the NbE model, add it for completeness and clarity of the structure?
       + `IS4.agda`**
       + `IS4/`
         - `Base.agda`: Clouston's evaluation function for &lambda;<sub>IS4</sub>